san-ghun/hongbooking/README.md

 #nextok.click()

-# 3. Run the program in terminal type below
+# 2. Run the program in terminal type below
-Use last version example now it is eval_booker11.py
+Use last version example now it is eval_booker13.py

-python3 eval_booker*.py
+python3 eval_booker**.py

 I wanted to make auto macro to book evaluation slots.

 because I do not want to spend time to click F5 several times.

+Update status
+17/Jan/2024
+eval_booker13.py